LilaGuill/news/README.md

 **API key**

-- Get your Api key https://newsapi.org/docs/get-started from NewsAPI.
+- Get your Api key https://newsapi.org/docs/get-started from News API
-- Create .env file at the root of the project.
+- Create .env file at the root of the project
 - Paste your API key in the .env file
-- Don't forget to add .env in your .gitignore file.

 ```
-API_KEY="123454...."
+API_KEY=123454....
 ```

 **Run the project**